Now Reading

 How to Experience Paris Like a Local

 Here is your ultimate guide to experiencing Paris like a local!
-Whether you are visiting Paris for the first time or looking to explore Paris like a true Parisian beyond the tourist sites, this guide will have you feeling like a local in no time.
+Whether it’s your first visit or you’re looking to dive deeper into the city beyond the tourist spots, this guide will have you feeling like a true Parisian in no time ;).

-That is why, based on my Parisian experiences, I wanted to share with you all of the less spoken of, and locally-based sides of the city.
-In this Paris city guide, you’ll find all of my favorite arrondissements, places to stay, to eat and drink, the hidden gems, to truly experience the best of Paris like a local.
+Based on my Parisian experiences, I’m excited to share with you the lesser-known, locally-loved sides of the city.
+In this guide, you’ll find my favorite arrondissements, the best spots to stay, eat, and drink, and all the hidden gems that will help you experience the best of Paris like a local.

 TABLE OF CONTENTS

-There’s no better time to enjoy the city’s famed café culture and the banks of the Seine than in summer.
-Year-round, you’ll find locals kicking back all along the banks of the Seine but never more so than on warm summer evenings with a picnic and bottle of wine.
-During summer, there is much more to do in Paris than at other times of the year.
-The season yields free outdoor movie experiences and complimentary concerts.
-Not only that but a man-made beach is formed along the Seine for sunbathers (called “Paris Plage”).
-Keep in mind that you’ll be sharing the City of Lights with plenty of other tourists.
+There’s no better time to enjoy Paris’s famous café culture and the banks of the Seine than in summer.
+Locals love to relax along the Seine year-round, but you’ll see them out in full force on warm summer evenings with a picnic and a bottle of wine.
+Summer in Paris offers more activities than any other time of the year, from free outdoor movies and concerts to a man-made beach along the Seine, known as “Paris Plage.”
+Just remember, you’ll be sharing the City of Lights with plenty of other tourists.

-If summer is the primary tourist season, some smaller museums along with many boutiques, antique shops, restaurants, and art galleries close during August, the month when many Parisians leave the city for their own vacations.
+Even though summer is the peak tourist season, some smaller museums, boutiques, antique shops, restaurants, and art galleries close during August when many Parisians go on vacation.

 Key Events

-• Fête de la Musique (June 21): Free music concerts take to the streets and parks of Paris to celebrate the summer solstice.
+• Fête de la Musique (June 21): Enjoy free music concerts all over the streets and parks of Paris to celebrate the summer solstice.

-• Le Tour de France: Your chance to see the dramatic final day as the cyclists circle the Champs Elysées.
+• Le Tour de France: Catch the thrilling final day as cyclists circle the Champs Elysées.

-• Bastille Day (July 14): In Paris, the military parade starts at 10 am on the Champs-Elysées.
-The Eiffel Tower fireworks show starts at 11 pm.
+• Bastille Day (July 14): Watch the military parade at 10 am on the Champs-Elysées and the stunning Eiffel Tower fireworks at 11 pm.

-• Paris Plage: the “beaches” along the Right and Left Bank of the Seine, sports in front of Hôtel de Ville, and swimming and water sports at Bassin de la Villette – open only for two months between early July and early September.
+• Paris Plage: Experience the “beaches” along the Right and Left Banks of the Seine, sports in front of Hôtel de Ville, and swimming and water sports at Bassin de la Villette.
+Open from early July to early September.

-• Assumption Day (August, 15): Taking place the evening before is a river procession along the Seine with a special Mass at Notre Dame on the 15th.
+• Assumption Day (August 15): The evening before, enjoy a river procession along the Seine, followed by a special Mass at Notre Dame on the 15th.
 Most stores and services in Paris are closed on this day.

 Key Events

-• La Fête des vendanges de Montmartre: It’s the only wine harvest and festival in Paris, held near the one remaining vineyard in Montmartre.
+• La Fête des Vendanges de Montmartre: Join the fun at Paris’s only wine harvest festival, held near Montmartre’s last vineyard.

-• FIAC, International Contemporary Art Fair: A world of wonderful contemporary art displayed at the fabulous Grand Palais.
+• FIAC (International Contemporary Art Fair): Explore amazing contemporary art at the beautiful Grand Palais.

 Key Events

-• La Toussaint – All Saint’s Day (November 1): A Christian day of remembrance of all saints and martyrs.
+• La Toussaint – All Saints’ Day (November 1): A special day to remember all saints and martyrs.

-• Armistice Day (November 11): France honors its war dead with a military parade from the Arc de Triomphe down the Champs-Elysées.
+• Armistice Day (November 11): Join the locals as they honor their war heroes with a grand military parade from the Arc de Triomphe down the Champs-Elysées.

-• Where to see the best Christmas Windows: Galeries Lafayette, Printemps, Le Bon Marché, Le BHV, Faubourg Sainte-Honoré, Avenue Montaigne, Place Vendôme.
+• Best Christmas Windows: Make sure to check out the stunning holiday displays at Galeries Lafayette, Printemps, Le Bon Marché, Le BHV, Faubourg Sainte-Honoré, Avenue Montaigne, and Place Vendôme.

 Key Events